for Veterans and the Public

 Why is HIV-hepatitis C coinfection an issue?

-Many people who have HIV also have been exposed to other infections, such as hepatitis C. Over half of people who become HIV infected through injecting drugs also become infected with hepatitis C. Hepatitis C infection may occur through unprotected sex.
+Many people who are living with HIV also have been exposed to other infections, such as hepatitis C. Over half of people who acquire HIV through injecting drugs also acquire with hepatitis C. Hepatitis C infection may occur through unprotected sex.
 Overall, more than one third of all Americans with HIV have hepatitis C, too.

 Having both viruses also makes it a little harder to deal with either one.
 There are specific medical issues that are unique to coinfected patients.